ds5110/git-intro/README.md

 ```

 * Note: this is automatic when you type `make q1` because of the Makefile configuration.
-* This step is necessary when cloning the repo because `data` is in the .gitignore file.
+* This step is necessary when cloning this repo because `data` is in the .gitignore file.
 * If you don't have the requisite software, like `make`, then check out [setup.md](setup.md)
 * If you're not familiar with git, then check out [git.md](git.md).